-When an item is sold a final value fee is applied.
-The price varies on the category of the item you sell.
-This is calculated by taking a percentage of the transaction and postage costs.
-Many categories also have maximum spend limits on the fee for shop subscribers.
-Some categories decrease the fee percentage when the end price is greater than £250 /£40 for Shop subscribers.
+The price can still vary on the category of the item you sell.
+Also, many categories have maximum spend limits or decreased fee percentages for shop subscribers.
 Please check out Amazon’s Final Value Fee Percentage breakdown for more information on the rules and restrictions around these fees.

-In some categories, if a seller's performance is below standard then a 4% charge incurs on top of the value fee.
+In some categories, if a seller's performance is below standard then a 4% points fee incurs on top of the final value fee.
+For example, a 9.9% +30p final value fee would increase to 13.9% +30p.
 This happens particularly if customers mark you down as ‘items not as described’ too often.
 These are evaluated on the 20th of every month.

 With selling online it’s important to remember that you will be paying shipping/postage fees!
 It is up to you whether you add on a shipping fee to your sale or include it in the products price so that you can advertise “free postage”.
 Make sure to look in to the options and decide what is best for you.